pastukhov/oled-station/README.en.md

 # oled-station

-The station for displaying different info  on the screen via MQTT protocol
+The station for displaying any kind of info  on the screen via MQTT protocol.
+Inspired by https://github.com/nfriedly/nodemcu-weather-station.

+At this moment the device can display  time, weather (temperature humidity pressure and dark sky icon from http://forecast.io), text message, image.
+Any other type of information to display can be easy added, look at software part of this README.

 [![Demo video](http://img.youtube.com/vi/x8hI9_JtbBE/0.jpg)](http://www.youtube.com/watch?v=x8hI9_JtbBE)

-## Hardware parts
+## Hardware
 * esp8266 with NodeMCU
 * OLED screen http://goo.gl/Cxhwoh
 * RTC http://goo.gl/zzWak4